coditory/sherlock-distributed-lock/docs/connectors/mongo.md

 Parameters:

 - `clock` (default: `Clock.systemUTC()`) - used to generate acquisition and expiration timestamps.
-- `lockDuration` (default: `Duration.ofMinutes(5)`) - used a default lock expiration time.
+- `lockDuration` (default: `Duration.ofMinutes(5)`) - a default lock expiration time.
-  If lock is not released and expiration time passes, the lock automatically becomes released.
+  If lock is not released and expiration time passes, the lock is treated as released.
-- `ownerId` (default: `UniqueOwnerId()`) - used to identify lock owner.
+- `ownerIdPolicy` (default: `uniqueOwnerId()`) - used to generate lock owner id.
+  It's executed once for every lock, during lock creation.
-  There are different policies available for generating the ownerId.
+  There are different policies available for generating lock ownerIds.
 - `locksCollection` - MongoDb collection used to store the locks.

 ## Locks collection